Before you begin:

 Math formulae: Detailed mathematical discussion should be placed in an appendix.
 Mathematical symbols are normally printed in italics except for functions and special symbols which are printed Roman upright: e.g., sin, cosh, etc., e (the natural logarithm base), d (the differential symbol), j (or i), etc. All matrices, vectors and tensors are printed bold upright.
 If not typed bold they should be underlined every time they occur.
 Equations should be numbered consecutively with Arabic numerals in parentheses on the right-hand side of the page.
 Equation numbers are distinguished in the text from reference numbers by being enclosed in parentheses: e.g. equation (5).

 References: All publications cited in the text should be presented in a list of references following the text of the manuscript.
-In the text refer to references by a number in square brackets on the line (e.g. John Smith [1]), and give the full reference in a numerical list at the end of the paper.
+In the text refer to references by a number in square brackets on the line (e.g. John Smith [1]), and give the full reference in a numerical list at the end of the manuscript.

 Illustrations: Photographs, charts, and diagrams are all to be referred to as 'Fig(s)' and should be numbered consecutively in the order to which they are referred.
 They should accompany the manuscript, and should be included within the text.
 All figures are to have a caption (included below the figures).